Dynamical Survival Analysis for Modeling Hazard Functions with Nonlinear Systems: Nonlinear and Oscillatory Hazard Models via Higher-Order ODEs

 The pdf is

 Figure~\ref{fig:plot-sinusodial} illustrates the typical behavior of the sinusoidal hazard model.
-In contrast to the oscillatory hazard model, which eventually converges to a steady level, the sinusoidal hazard model continues to fluctuate over time and does not settle to a constant value.
-This model is therefore appropriate in settings where risk follows a recurring pattern rather than approaching equilibrium.
-By allowing persistent fluctuations around a baseline level, the sinusoidal hazard captures temporal structure that cannot be represented by hazard models that converge to a steady state.
+In contrast to the oscillatory hazard model, which eventually converges to a steady level, the sinusoidal hazard model continues to fluctuate over time and does not approach equilibrium. \mbh{This makes the model particularly suitable for settings where risk follows recurring patterns rather than stabilizing over time, such as seasonal disease incidence or periodic environmental exposures.
+More broadly, it highlights the ability of the proposed higher-order framework to represent both transient and sustained oscillatory behavior, depending on the underlying dynamical structure.}